Charo Threatens To Quit ‘DWTS’ Due To Feeling Like She Is Scored Unfairly

 “She was telling producers that she doesn’t like how they’re underscoring her and she feels like she’s been treated so badly so she was threatening to quit.”

 The source went on to share that Charo says she will leave the show if they don’t end up scoring her more fairly.
 She isn’t happy with the way they score her at all and wants it to change.
-The tensions are really high this season according to the source.
-A lot of people feel like Dancing With the Stars isn’t fair since Heather Morris has a dance background.
+The tensions are really high this season, according to the source.
+A lot of people feel like Dancing with the Stars isn’t fair since Heather Morris has a dance background.

 Angry, angry, angry: Charo is "seriously upset" and threatening to quit Dancing With the Stars. https://t.co/bFCYPexm6F pic.twitter.com/ur1Qw1q7NP